RACV Logo

 Day 3: Kinabatangan River

-This morning we visit a Sabah Tea Factory and learn the process of tea leaves before saying goodbye to the mountain and heading into the jungle.
-Travel by private bus to Kampung Batu Puteh, a small village on the banks of the Kinabatangan River (approximately 5 hours).
-Your hosts for the night are the local community-run conservation organization KOPEL whose aim is to provide villagers with the means of making a sustainable living from the forest.
-KOPEL are responsible for a reforestation project in which the community are actively involved in growing seedlings and replanting back degraded forested areas.
-Arrive in the afternoon meet your hosts and learn a little more about KOPELs work, before jumping in a boat and heading upriver to your accommodation in the jungle (approximately 30 minutes).
+Visit the Sabah Tea Factory to learn about the process of harvesting tea leaves, before saying goodbye to the mountains and heading into the jungle.
+Travel by private bus to Kampung Batu Puteh – a small village on the banks of the Kinabatangan River.
+Your hosts for the night are the leaders of KOPEL – a local community-run conservation organisation whose aim is to provide villagers with a sustainable living from the forest.
+Leading a reforestation project, KOPEL and the community are actively involved in growing seedlings and replanting degraded forested areas.
+Meet your hosts and learn a little more about KOPELs work before jumping in a boat and heading upriver to your accommodation in the jungle.
 This afternoon, you’ll head out on a sunset cruise up the river in search of wildlife, including macaques, wild orangutan and proboscis monkeys.
-Be prepared for an adventure!
-Return to your jungle camp by an oxbow lake, freshen up for dinner and afterwards, let the cicadas sing you to sleep.
+After, return to your jungle camp by an oxbow lake, have dinner and let the cicadas sing you to sleep.

 Day 4: Kinabatangan River

-Wake up to the sounds of the jungle ready for a busy day.
-After breakfast you’ll head upriver to the village where you take a walk around the village to learn more about the life of the local people.
-For lunch, it’s all hands-on deck as you partake in a fun traditional cooking class, eating the fruits of your labour for lunch!
-The afternoon is free to relax, enjoy some boardgames or keep spotting wildlife, before heading back on the boat for another trip on the river.
-After dinner tonight, you’ll don headtorches and head out into the jungle for a night walk in search of insects and nocturnal animals.
-See what happens to the jungle at night, and what creatures come out to play!
+Wake up to the sounds of the jungle this morning.
+After breakfast, you’ll head upriver to the village to walk around and learn more about the life of the local people.
+For lunch, it’s all hands-on deck as you partake in a fun traditional cooking class, eating the fruits of your labour for lunch.
+The afternoon is free to relax, play some boardgames or head out in search of more wildlife, before heading back on the boat for another trip on the river.
+After dinner tonight, grab your headtorches and head into the jungle for a night walk, looking out for the local nocturnal animals.

 Day 5: Sandakan

-Say goodbye to your Eco Camp and take a drive to Sandakan.
-On arrival, you will notice the strong Cantonese influence, seen in the lively harborside market, the many Chinese temples and the local cuisine.
-Here there is free time to catch up on your essentials, like laundry and banking, as well as to explore the city.
-Otherwise, just spend some time relaxing by the pool!
+Say goodbye to your Eco Camp and drive to Sandakan.
+When you arrive, you’ll notice the strong Cantonese influence, seen in the lively harborside market, the many Chinese temples and the local cuisine.
+You’ll have some free time to catch up on laundry, bank runs, lunch – or just go and explore at your own pace!
+This afternoon, why not just chill out at the pool?

 Day 6: Sandakan/Sepilok

-Today is an exciting day and a favourite with the kids – here come the orangutans!
-It’s a 45-minute drive by minibus to the Sepilok Orangutan Rehabilitation Centre.
-The centre was set up to help re-introduce these wonderful creatures back into the wild after a life of domestication or having been orphaned.
+Today will be a favourite with the kids – time to say hello to the orangutans!
+Drive by minibus to the Sepilok Orangutan Rehabilitation Centre.
+The centre was set up to help re-introduce these gentle creatures back into the wild after a life of domestication or after being orphaned.
 From the viewing platform, you can see these charming creatures as they swing into view and eat a supplementary balanced diet of fruit, vegetables or milk, laid out for them twice a day.
-Human contact must be kept to a minimum and it's essential that you follow the instructions of the park, as directed by your leader, but you are free to snap plenty of photographs.
-You will also have the privilege of viewing a nursery where you can view young orangutans as they learn how to climb on a specially constructed jungle gym.
+Human contact must be kept to a minimum and it's essential that you follow the instructions of the park, as directed by your leader (but you’re free to snap plenty of photos).
+You’ll also see a nursery where you can view the young orangutans as they learn how to climb on a specially constructed jungle gym.
 The viewing area is behind one-way glass so as not to disturb the animals.
-Heading back to Sandakan you will have the afternoon free.

 Day 7: Turtle Island